Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 The new 3-story teaching lab and classroom facility will have lab and office wings that form a courtyard at the structure's center.
 Located on the site of former bungalows at the corner of Burbank Blvd. and Fulton Street, the new facility and its plaza will function as an entrance to LAVC as well as a destination point along the pedestrian thoroughfare that runs within the campus.

 This LEED-certified (Leadership in Energy and Environmental Design) building designed by CO Architects incorporates energy-saving and sustainable components.
 It features energy efficient heating and cooling systems and lighting, rooftop photovoltaic panels for generating electricity, and a storm water retention system in the landscaping.
 The building also will be flexible enough to accommodate changes in curriculum over the life of the structure.
 Ashen + Allen's Sarah Dennison is the Principal in Charge and Frances Moore is the Project Architect.

-For more information regarding the Allied Health & Sciences Center, visit the LACCDBuildsGreen Web site (click on the "Valley" tab).
+For more information regarding the Allied Health & Sciences Center, visit the BuildLACCD Web site.